diagrams/diagrams-doc/doc/manual.rst

 Every diagram has an associated *query*, which assigns a value to every point in the diagram.
-These values must be taken from some monoid (see `Monoids`_).
+These values must be taken from some monoid (see `Semigroups and monoids`_).
 Combining two diagrams results in their queries being combined pointwise.

 The default query
 ~~~~~~~~~~~~~~~~~